 Music is a wonderful medium as it stimulates more than fundamental learning; it is a pleasurable way for children to express themselves.
 Music is basically creative energy captured in sound that allows children to cope with the environment.
 There are so many physical, emotional and external changes taking place in a toddler’s life.
 Music helps children to understand this environment and to express their feelings about their environment – especially when words are not available to do so.
 Allow your child to bang around on pots and pans to explore sound.
 Provide good soothing music for your child to listen to.
 Have music playing in your home.
 Sing, dance and be merry!
 These are several very good music compilations especially for children available.

 Children love to move to the beat of music.
-Maracas are an excellent choice of instrument for a child to play and learn to keep to the rhythm of a song.
-Our maracas are sold in pairs and are available for sale in our online shop.
-Click here to buy your set of Toptots maracas.
+Shakers are an excellent choice of instrument for a child to play and learn to keep to the rhythm of a song.
+Our shakers are available for sale in our online shop.
+Click here to buy.